panissidi/Panissidi/README.md

 Hi!

-I'm Anthony, a seasoned writer/editor with more than 10 years of experience, including 4 years in the technical writing and technical editing of software documentation.
+I'm Anthony, a seasoned writer and editor with more than 10 years of experience, including 4 years of technical writing and technical editing.

-Currently, I'm a remote and contracted technical writer/lead technical editor at Google, where I educate more than 5 million developers of all skill levels around the world about Google's developer technology by writing and editing documentation for various product areas (PAs), including Android, Google Chrome, Google Cloud, Google Pay, and TensorFlow.
+Today, I'm a contractor at Google, where I educate more than 5 million developers of all skill levels around the world about Google's developer technology by writing and editing software documentation for various product areas (PAs) across the company, including AI/ML, cloud, mobile, payments, and web.

-More specifically, I write and edit conceptual video scripts and task-based coding tutorials that involve various markup and programming languages—HTML, Kotlin, JavaScript, Markdown, Python, and XML— by collaborating with designers, engineers, and product managers from different PAs.
+More specifically, I write and edit conceptual video scripts and task-based tutorials that involve various markup and programming languages by collaborating with designers, engineers, and product managers from different PAs.
 I also provide quality assurance by testing the documentation to ensure that it works as expected.

-In addition, I help my team grow by partaking in strategy meetings; documenting our internal processes; and interviewing, hiring, onboarding, and mentoring new technical writers.
-In my spare time, I sharpen my skills by completing self-paced online trainings, such as one that taught me how to document REST APIs.
+In addition, I help my team grow by documenting our internal processes; partaking in strategy meetings; and interviewing, hiring, onboarding, and mentoring new technical writers.
+In my spare time, I sharpen my skills by completing self-paced online trainings.
+For example, I taught myself the basics of Python and XML, and how to document REST APIs.

-In terms of hard skills, I work with the following:
+In terms of hard skills, I regularly work with the following:
-* Several markup languages, including HTML, Markdown, and XML
+* Several markup languages, including HTML and Markdown
-* Several programming languages, including Kotlin, JavaScript, and Python
+* Several programming languages, including Kotlin and JavaScript
 * Several other tools of note, including Acrolinx, Git, GitHub, Google Workspace, the Google Developer Documentation Style Guide, and Frame.io

 In terms of soft skills, my colleagues and coworkers describe me as the following:
 * Fast
 * Smart
 * Adaptable
+* Independent
 * A quick learner
 * A problem solver
+* Always willing to act
+* * "Never makes a typo."
+* Comfortable with ambiguity
 * A leader when necessary as an individual contributor
-* Comfortable with ambiguity
-* Always willing to act
 * Funny (Some might say funny looking, but the point still stands—I'm funny.)
-* Independent
-* "Never makes a typo."

 To see samples of my writing, editing, and coding work, see the respective repositories.